 If you’re travelling between the months of August and October, after good winter rains, the landscapes of the Wheatbelt and Goldfields will dazzle you with one of the biggest displays of wildflowers on Earth.

 Take your time to take it all in and plan an overnight stop at a country town or farm stay, or head straight for the start of the Golden Quest Discovery Trail, Coolgardie.

 Just 30-minutes west of Kalgoorlie, Coolgardie is the birthplace of the 1892 gold rush, with a rich pioneering heritage proudly presented in its architecture and museums.

 Stay the night in Coolgardie, or complete your journey east to Kalgoorlie.

-You’ll need a full day to discover all the riches Australia’s largest outback town has to offer – its grand heritage architecture, lively pubs, clubs, cafes, restaurants and, of course, the Super Pit.
+You’ll need a full day to discover all the riches Australia’s largest outback town has to offer.

 Take your pick from a wide choice of accommodation styles, from colonial hotels to tourist parks.

 Antony Gormley sculpture at Lake Ballard

 Heading north along the sealed and unsealed Golden Quest Discovery Trail, you’ll pass through the 'ghost town' of Broad Arrow, Ora Banda, Siberia and Goongarri to reach the historic gold mining town of Menzies.